Humanities Centre for Advanced Studies

 These three possible trajectories of social change – modernization, transformation and control – are not fixed yet, but rather represent different and highly contested imaginaries of the future.
 These imaginaries then structure distinctive practices of sustainability in the fields of politics, the economy, civil society, and science.
 These practices in turn are interdependent with specific structures, such as material infrastructures or the ecological system of the earth.

-The proposed “Centre for Advanced Studies in the Humanities and Social Sciences” will use the theoretical concepts of imaginaries, practices, and structures to study the possible futures of sustainability, specifically modernization, transformation, and control, as well as possible interdependencies between these developments, from different social science perspectives.
+The “Centre for Advanced Studies in the Humanities and Social Sciences” uses the theoretical concepts of imaginaries, practices, and structures to study the possible futures of sustainability, specifically modernization, transformation, and control, as well as possible interdependencies between these developments, from different social science perspectives.
 Our reflexive approach does not primarily centre on sustainability as a positive normative principle per se.
 Rather, it is a problem-oriented and critical perspective that addresses the paradoxes, contradictions, and dilemmas that result from it.
 It focuses on sustainability as a sociological category indicative for understanding socio-economic change, the emergence of new conflicts, inequalities, hierarchies, and justification patterns that result from including sustainable criteria into different fields, institutions, and value systems.
 Deciphering futures of sustainability does not aim at providing prognoses or forecasts, but intents to work out a diagnosis that asks how contemporary societies change when they are guided by imaginaries of sustainability.

 More detailed information can be found in the following publications: